© Splashworld Provence, Monteux

 What child doesn't enjoy getting lost in a giant maze?
-Well, the Labyrinthe Geant park, just 30km north of Aix has not one but two hedge mazes, where children can follow clues to collect a prize at the end.
-There are also trampolines, go-karts, rollerblading, zip lines and an adventure park to enjoy.
-And new for 2016 are water games and homeball.
-It costs 8.50 per person, children under one metre are free.
-Open from February.
+Well, the Labyrinthe Geant park just 30km north of Aix has not one but two hedge mazes, where children can follow clues to collect a prize at the end.
+There are also trampolines, go-karts, rollerblading, zip lines and an adventure park to enjoy, plus water games and homeball.

 Corbi Parc, Corbieres

 To the east of the Luberon area in the heart of Provence is the lovely village of Corbieres and Corbi Parc - a place that combines animals and children's activities.
 The little zoo contains farmyard animals as well as more exotic peacocks, camels and llamas.
 Your children can touch and feed the animals if they choose to do so.
 Other activities on site are playgrounds (inflatable and aquatic), zip lines, a giant trampoline, karting and bumper cars and a little train.